Berthoud Real Estate Agent Bret Lamperes Charged With Money Laundering

 WELD COUNTY, Colo.
 (CBS4) – A 51-year-old real estate agent accused of bilking clients out of more than $850,000 will appear in Weld County court Friday morning to be formally advised of charges being filed against him.
 Bret Lamperes faces five felony counts relating to theft, money laundering and tax evasion.

-Lamperes, a Berthoud resident, turned himself in to authorities Tuesday and was jailed.READ MORE: COVID Restrictions In Colorado: Custer County Commissioners Vote To Drop All Restrictions, Open Up 100%
+Lamperes, a Berthoud resident, turned himself in to authorities Tuesday and was jailed.READ MORE: Judge Declares Another Mistrial In Mark Redwine Murder Case

-Investigators from the Weld County District Attorney’s Office, the FBI and the Colorado Department of Revenue believe Lamperes executed 29 sales contracts for the construction of condominiums but only built eight of them, the DA’s Office stated in a press release Thursday.READ MORE: Colorado Parks And Wildlife Urging Pet Stores To Remove Betta Buddy Marimo Balls Due To Zebra Mussels
+Investigators from the Weld County District Attorney’s Office, the FBI and the Colorado Department of Revenue believe Lamperes executed 29 sales contracts for the construction of condominiums but only built eight of them, the DA’s Office stated in a press release Thursday.READ MORE: Aurora Fires Deputy Fire Chief Stephen McInerny For Policy Violations

 In total, investigators believe the defendant stole $852,510 from 15 victims who invested money into the project.

 According to investigators, Lamperes began operating through a business called Investments of Windsor, LLC, in February of 2015.
-An online database of Colorado businesses currently describes that company’s status as “delinquent.”MORE NEWS: Xcel Energy Manager To Give Virtual Demonstration About Electric Vehicles As Part Of Girls & Science
+An online database of Colorado businesses currently describes that company’s status as “delinquent.”MORE NEWS: Colorado Oil & Gas Taunts The North Face At Mock Award Ceremony

 Investigators are seeking additional victims and information.